2021 Tampa Bay Buccaneers season: Week 17: at New York Jets

-The Buccaneers' next possession started out with another costly penalty, this time an Unnecessary roughness on Ali Marpet.
+The Buccaneers' next possession started out with another costly penalty, this time unnecessary roughness on Ali Marpet.
 Facing a 3rd & 20 at their own 15, Brady completed to Cyril Grayson, who stepped just on the mark to make, and got a first down to keep the drive alive.
 Breshad Perriman hauled in a 32-yard grab, then Cameron Brate capped off the drive with a 4-yard touchdown pass on a 4th & Goal.
 The score was now 24–17 with 29 seconds left in the third quarter.

 To start the fourth quarter, the Buccaneers defense held the Jets to a three-and-out on their first two drives.
-The Jets punted from their own endzone, giving the Buccaneers good field position at the New York 47 yard line.
-Tampa Bay got to the 9 yard line, but Brady's pass attempt went through the hands of Tyler Johnson near the 1-yard line.
+The Jets punted from their own endzone, giving the Buccaneers good field position at the New York 47-yard line.
+Tampa Bay got to the 9-yard line, but Brady's pass attempt went through the hands of Tyler Johnson near the 1-yard line.
 The Buccaneers settled for a 27-yard Ryan Succop field goal, and trimmed the deficit to 24–20 with 7:36 remaining.

-Zach Wilson drove the Jets down to the Buccaneers 7 yard line.
+Zach Wilson drove the Jets down to the Buccaneers 7-yard line.
 The Jets took over five minutes off the clock, forcing Tampa Bay to use up their timeouts on defense.
 Facing a 4th & 2 at the Tampa Bay 7, the Jets decided to forego a chip-shot field goal attempt.
 Wilson attempted a quarterback keeper, but was stuffed for no gain.
 The Jets turned the ball over on downs.
-Tampa Bay took over at their 7 yard line with 2:12 left, and no timeouts.
+Tampa Bay took over at their 7-yard line with 2:12 left, and no timeouts.
 Brady made quick completions to Tyler Johnson and Cyril Grayson, moving all the way the Jets 33.
 Then with 15 seconds left in regulation, Brady found Grayson at the goal line for a 33-yard game-winning touchdown.

 At the 3:00 mark of the third quarter, wide receiver Antonio Brown removed his uniform and pads, and left the field.
 Brown ran down through the endzone, waving to fans, went through the tunnel to the locker room and did not return.
 Shortly after the game, head coach Bruce Arians announced Brown was "no longer a Buc".
 The Buccaneers officially terminated Brown's contract four days after the game, on January 6, 2022.